DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 * `<title xmlns="http://www.tei-c.org/ns/1.0">Gespenstersonate</title>`
 * `<title xmlns="http://www.tei-c.org/ns/1.0">Fidelio</title>`

 The goal of our query was to find documents that don't feature the actual text of a drama.
-But the very first results shows us that we have to refine our query because we find a different structure in some cases, where no `<div>` element with a specified `subtype="work:no"` was used.
-To correct our results, we exclude all documents that contain a `<tei:l>` or a `<tei:p>` (because, obviously, then they *do* contain running text):
+But the very first result (["Der gefesselte Proemetheus"](http://textgridrep.org/textgrid:jkhx.0)) shows us that we have to refine our query because this play does contain text but does not feature any `<div>` element with a specified `subtype="work:no"` attribute.
+To correct our results, let's exclude all documents that contain a [`<tei:l>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-l.html) or a [`<tei:p>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-p.html) element (because, obviously, then they *do* contain running text):

 {% highlight xquery %}
 count(for $item in collection('/db/data/tgrep')//tei:TEI